• Home

 Taekwondo classes are also the perfect complement to our weekly fitness kickboxing classes.
 In our taekwondo classes, you can expect to learn more depth and apply more complexity to your techniques.
 We will also apply the philosophy of this ancient martial art as you progress towards black belt.

-Our taekwondo classes are open to anyone aged 16+.
+Our current taekwondo classes are open to anyone aged 16+.

 A typical taekwondo class will incorporate: